Commercial Food Storage Containers Buying Guide

 Food Storage Container Seal Lids

 As the name implies, seal lids are tight-fitting and resist spills.
-Double seals (inner and outer) help to achieve spill resistance.
+Double seals (inner and outer) help to achieve spill resistance but are not leak-proof.
 Some specialized seal lids are available that provide a leak free seal.

 Food Storage Container Snap-On Lids

-Again, as the name implies these lids snap into place but do not necessarily provide an airtight fit.
-Perfect for busy kitchens that prefer a quick on and off of the lids while still providing protection from cross contamination while prolonging shelf life.
+Again, as the name implies these lids snap into place but do not fit as tightly as seal lids.
+Perfect for busy kitchens that prefer a quick on and off of the lids while still providing protection from cross contamination.
+Although not a seal lid, this type of lid still assists in prolonging shelf life of its contents.

 Food Storage Container Covers